alifiroozi80/CKA/CKA/README.md

 * When we look at [busybox Dockerfile](https://github.com/docker-library/busybox/blob/master/stable/glibc/Dockerfile) we see that the default CMD is `sh`, sp if no terminal is attached, it exits...

-So, How tp keep busybox container alive?
-2 Options:
+So, How to keep the busybox container alive?
+Here are 2 Options:

 1) Start busybox with interactive mode (`-it`)
     ```shell
     kubectl run debug-pod --image=busybox -it
     ```
-    * Now the busybox Pod, will always be in `Running` state. even if we exit, we can reattach to the container via `kubectl exec -it debug-pod -- sh`
+    * Now, the busybox Pod will always be in the `Running` state. even if we exit, we can reattach to the container via `kubectl exec -it debug-pod -- sh`
 2) Define `command` and `args` in Configuration File...